What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 • widening of the ventricular QRS complex (more than 0.12 sec)

-• an increase in the time of internal deviation in the blocked LV (J is greater than 0.05 sec)
+• increase in internal deviation time in a blocked LV (J greater than 0.05 sec)

 • deformation and bifurcation of the complex in leads V5, V6